Front Door to Cuba Front Door to Cuban History

 RETURN TO CUBA - 1878

-After the Ten-Year War ended, Martí and his wife were allowed to return to Cuba, and they came to Havana on September 3 1878.
-Their son José "Pepito" Martí Zayas Bazán was born on November 12 of the same year.
+After the Ten-Year War ended in a stalemate that included a pardon to all political prisoners, Martí and his wife were able to return to Cuba, and came to Havana on September 3 1878.
+Their son José “Pepito” Martí Zayas Bazán was born on November 12 of that same year.
 Martí was now 25 years old.

-The Spanish government, afraid of Martí's support for Cuban independence, did not allow him to practice law, so he worked as a teacher in a private school.
+The Spanish government, afraid of Martí’s support for Cuban independence, did not allow him to practice law, so he worked as a private school teacher.

 Carmen, who came from a wealthy family of hacendados and did not fully agree with Martí's ideology of separation from Spain, would have preferred for her husband to be just a good father and not Cuba's apostle of independence.